 We both have a passion for the outdoors and travel.
 Having understood that the best way to become successful is to follow one's passions; we decided to take all of the activities that made us so happy and provided us with so much personal growth and created Thrifty Adventures, a business that would allow us to share these experiences with others.

-12 years ago I was recovering from my first shoulder dislocation, when my dad asked me if I wanted to climb Mt Rainier with him.
+In 1999 I was recovering from my first shoulder dislocation, when my dad asked me if I wanted to climb Mt Rainier with him.
 I replied, "Sure, what's Mt.
 Rainier?"
 Dad gave me a book and 6 months later, off we went.

 We did a week long mountaineering seminar with Rainier Mountaineering Inc. I fell in love with the mountain & the sport.
 I came home and took up rock climbing, as this was the closest thing to mountaineering I could do in this region.
 I spent the next 2 years learning as much about climbing & rope management as I could.
 During that time I summited Mt Rainier, Mt Whitney and Mt Shasta.